-Martin Rees is President of the Royal Society and also Master of Trinity College, and Professor of Cosmology and Astrophysics at the University of Cambridge.
+Martin Rees was President of the Royal Society from 2005 to 2010.
+He is Professor of Cosmology and Astrophysics, and Master of Trinity College, both at the University of Cambridge.
 He is also Visiting Professor at Leicester University and Imperial College London.
 He was appointed Astronomer Royal in 1995, and was nominated to the House of Lords in 2005 as a cross-bench peer.

 He has served on many bodies connected with education, space research, arms control and international collaboration in science.
 Further information can be found on his website.